BlackBerry: Connectivity

 A feature of the newer models of the BlackBerry is their ability to quickly track the user's current location through trilateration without the use of GPS, thus saving battery life and time.
 Trilateration can be used as a quick, less battery intensive way to provide location-aware applications with the co-ordinates of the user.
 However, the accuracy of BlackBerry trilateration is less than that of GPS due to a number of factors, including cell tower blockage by large buildings, mountains, or distance.

-BES also provides phones with TCP/IP connectivity accessed through a component called MDS (Mobile Data System) Connection Service.
+BES also provided phones with TCP/IP connectivity accessed through a component called MDS (Mobile Data System) Connection Service.
 This allows custom application development using data streams on BlackBerry devices based on the Sun Microsystems Java ME platform.

-In addition, BES provides network security, in the form of Triple DES or, more recently, AES encryption of all data (both email and MDS traffic) that travels between the BlackBerry phone and a BlackBerry Enterprise Server.
+In addition, BES provided network security, in the form of Triple DES or, more recently, AES encryption of all data (both email and MDS traffic) that travels between the BlackBerry phone and a BlackBerry Enterprise Server.

-Most providers offer flat monthly pricing via special BlackBerry tariffs for unlimited data between BlackBerry units and BES.
-In addition to receiving email, organizations can make intranets or custom internal applications with unmetered traffic.
+Most providers offered flat monthly pricing via special BlackBerry tariffs for unlimited data between BlackBerry units and BES.
+In addition to receiving email, organizations could make intranets or custom internal applications with unmetered traffic.

 With more recent versions of the BlackBerry platform, the MDS is no longer a requirement for wireless data access.
 Starting with OS 3.8 or 4.0, BlackBerry phones can access the Internet (i.e. TCP/IP access) without an MDS – formerly only email and WAP access was possible without a BES/MDS.
 The BES/MDS is still required for secure email, data access, and applications that require WAP from carriers that do not allow WAP access.

-The primary alternative to using BlackBerry Enterprise Server is to use the BlackBerry Internet Service (BIS).
-BlackBerry Internet Service is available in 91 countries internationally.
+The primary alternative to using BlackBerry Enterprise Server was to use the BlackBerry Internet Service (BIS).
+BlackBerry Internet Service was available in 91 countries internationally.
 BlackBerry Internet Service was developed primarily for the average consumer rather than for the business consumer.
-The service allows users to access POP3, IMAP, and Outlook Web App (not via Exchange ActiveSync) email accounts without connecting through a BlackBerry Enterprise Server (BES).
-BlackBerry Internet Service allows up to 10 email accounts to be accessed, including proprietary as well as public email accounts (such as Gmail, Outlook, Yahoo and AOL).
-BlackBerry Internet Service also supports the push capabilities of various other BlackBerry Applications.
-Various applications developed by RIM for BlackBerry utilise the push capabilities of BIS, such as the Instant Messaging clients (like Google Talk, Windows Live Messenger and Yahoo Messenger).
-The MMS, PIN, interactive gaming, mapping and trading applications require data plans like BIS (not just Wi-Fi) for use.
-The service is usually provisioned through a mobile phone service provider, though BlackBerry actually runs the service.
+The service allowed users to access POP3, IMAP, and Outlook Web App (not via Exchange ActiveSync) email accounts without connecting through a BlackBerry Enterprise Server (BES).
+BlackBerry Internet Service allowed up to 10 email accounts to be accessed, including proprietary as well as public email accounts (such as Gmail, Outlook, Yahoo and AOL).
+BlackBerry Internet Service also supported the push capabilities of various other BlackBerry Applications.
+Various applications developed by RIM for BlackBerry utilised the push capabilities of BIS, such as the Instant Messaging clients (like Google Talk, Windows Live Messenger and Yahoo Messenger).
+The MMS, PIN, interactive gaming, mapping and trading applications required data plans like BIS (not just Wi-Fi) for use.
+The service was usually provisioned through a mobile phone service provider, though BlackBerry actually ran the service.